EmergeTools/emerge-android/gradle-plugin/README.md

     // The build variants Reaper is enabled for.
     // When Reaper is enabled the application bytecode will be instrumented to support Reaper. enabledVariants.set(listOf("release", "releaseVariant2"))
-    // The key used to identify Reaper reports for your organization. publishableApiKey.set("<Reaper API key>")
+    // The key used to identify Reaper reports for your organization.
+Emerge recommends setting this as an environment variable
+    // Note: This key is not the same as the API key used for uploading to Emerge - you can find this publishableApiKey.set(System.getenv("REAPER_API_TOKEN"))

     // Optional, defaults to 'release'
     tag.set("release")
     // Alternatively, use `setFromVariant()` to set the tag from the Android build variant name tag.setFromVariant()

+  }

+  performance {
+    // Required for performance testing
+    projectPath.set(":perf")

+    // Optional, defaults to 'release'
+    tag.set("release")
+    // Alternatively, use `setFromVariant()` to set the tag from the Android build variant tag.setFromVariant()

+    // If performance tasks/project configuration are enabled. enabled.set(true)
   }
 }
 ```